 The words and phrases within our mission statement arose from the idea that not only can art bring communities together, but that art is part of the essence of community itself.
 Every song sung, every flag raised, our buildings and sculptures, and our gardens and parks reflect the creativity, thoughts, and beliefs of the people that live in that community.
 Art can be a balm to help people and communities heal.
 Through our art works, Solomonrain Presents seeks to bring messages of inclusion, understanding, acceptance, and faith.
 We believe that art works can bring people together that would not necessarily come together otherwise.

-Having grown up in a family with members who suffered from the disease of addiction, I wanted to write a play that shows what life can be like when dealing with addiciton.
+Having grown up in a family with members who suffered from the disease of addiction, I wanted to write a play that shows what life can be like when dealing with addiction.
 I’ve been working on this play, “Only God Can Change Me,” for 15 years.
-And while it’s morphed over the years, into what it looks like today, it still has that common thread running through it—how the disease of addiction can take over a person’s life, and how faith and personal strength can help ease the burden that the disease casts over the addicted, and their family.
-Today, the play addresses the situation that is created when one person becomes addicted to heroin.
-The whole family suffers, and the addicted person does not care at first, because they are consumed by the disease.
-But the strength of others in the family helps to change things—some changes come expectedly, and some do not.
+And while it’s morphed over the years into what it looks like today, it still has that common thread running through it—how the disease of addiction can take over a person’s life and how faith and personal strength can help ease the burden that the disease casts over the addicted and their family.
+But the strength of others in the family helps to change things—some changes are expected and some are not.
 It’s about the miracle of faith, but it’s not a preachy play.
-I hope that the play can be shared by communities all over the country, and that it can help people, however they need help.
-Maybe by providing a perspective to those who suffer because someone they love is an alcoholic or addict.
-Maybe, it will help by showing people that you can draw strength from faith in a higher power, without being a “Bible thumper and introduce God's Grace.”
-And, maybe showing people who are addicts themselves that there is another way to live, and that giving yourself over to a higher power isn’t a show of weakness, but a show of great strength.
-So, “Only God Can Change Me” uses art to help bring awareness of the opioid epidemic, which has plagued communities across the country, and really, many places around the world.
-Over the past decade, the opioid crisis has been called the worst drug crisis in history, rivalling the AIDS epidemic in its death toll.
+I hope that the play can be shared by communities all over the country and that it can help people, however they need help.
+Maybe, by providing a perspective to those who suffer because someone they love is an alcoholic or addict.
+Maybe, it will help by showing people that you can draw strength from faith in a higher power without being a “Bible Thumper and introduce God's Grace.”
+And, maybe, showing people who are addicts themselves that there is another way to live and that giving yourself over to a higher power isn’t a show of weakness, but a show of great strength.
+So, “Only God Can Change Me” uses art to help bring awareness of the Opioid epidemic, which has plagued communities across the country, and really, many places around the world.
+Over the past decade, the Opioid crisis has been called the worst drug crisis in history, rivaling the AIDS epidemic in its death toll.
 The use of synthetic pain medications, prescription pain killers, and heroin has escalated so much over the past two decades.
 It has crept from the cores of major cities to affluent suburbs, and even to remote farming communities.
 There are few places in this country that have not been impacted by this problem.
-Like no other type of drug, opioid use rips at the fabric of communities, destroying family ties, and cutting young lives short. .
+Like no other type of drug, Opioid use rips at the fabric of communities, destroying family ties and cutting young lives short.